rebeccapearre/rebeccapearre/README.md

   I would like to find skilled Software Engineers who are looking for a new challange in their careers.
   IF you are interested in making a change, please feel free to reach out to me.
 My email is rpearre@starshr.com I also choose this platform for gaining and practicing my coding skills.
 I would love to learn from the expert coders on here.
-My skill level is beginner in HTML5 so that is what I'm working on now with the help of this site and of course, freecodecamp.org</p>
+My skill level is beginner in HTML5 and in Python programing so that is what I'm working on now with the help of this site and of course, freecodecamp.org</p>

   <h2>Sized Emojis</h2>